hnq90/rush-ghost/README.md

 + Auto get first image or video at index
 + Fix some bugs
 + Next Post and Prev Post keyboard shortcut (Left and Right)

+**Minimalism v1.3 - 05/11/2013**

++ Using Modernizr to check browser support HTML5 and CSS3 features
++ Fix bugs

 ---